When should a loved one with dementia go into a care home?

 4. Personality changes or difficult behaviors

-McKoy explains that a memory care center in an assisted living community or a nursing home will be staffed with people who understand the intricacies of Alzheimer’s disease.
+McKoy explains that a memory care center in an assisted living community or a nursing home will be staffed with people who understand the intricacies of dementia or Alzheimer’s disease.
 These medical professionals can help a loved one with dementia safely navigate memory loss, confusion, and changing thoughts and feelings.

 5. Weight loss